Staff & Board

 Having grown up in Flagstaff, Dawn’s lifelong dream has been to bring her passion for Shakespeare to her beautiful hometown.
-Dawn has a Master’s Degree in Shakespeare in Performance from the American Shakespeare Center in partnership with Mary Baldwin College and a BFA in Theatre Performance from the University of Wisconsin.
-She worked for five years as an actor and the Director of Education for Southwest Shakespeare Company in Mesa, Arizona.
-Dawn is thrilled to see her dream realized with the help of Jesse James Kamps, our talented Artistic Director; Christine Schmidle, our hardworking Director of Development; and the overwhelming support and enthusiasm of the Flagstaff arts community, without which this dream could never have come to fruition.
+Dawn has a Master’s Degree in Shakespeare in Performance from the American Shakespeare Center in partnership with Mary Baldwin University and a BFA in Theatre Performance from the University of Wisconsin.
+Dawn is thrilled to see her dream realized with the overwhelming support and enthusiasm of the Flagstaff arts community, without which this dream could never have come to fruition.
 She thanks most especially the audiences who make Flagstaff Shakespeare Festival not only possible, but meaningful.

-Christine Schmidle is working as Deputy Text Associate at Shakespeare’s Globe in London.
+Christine Schmidle is a freelance director and text coach.
+At Shakespeare’s Globe in London, she worked as Text Associate on over 50 productions.
 She received her MFA at Mary Baldwin College.
-Christine’s acting experience includes various roles at the American Shakespeare Center, the Pocket Theater in Stony Brook, and the Airport Playhouse.
-In Germany, she worked at the Shakespeare Festival in Neuss and the Theatre of Krefeld as Assistant Director.
-She has been published in the Shakespeare Bulletin with “Bilingual Hamlet: Der Bestrafte Brudermord in the 21st century,” and she translated “Der Bestrafte Brudermord” into English for Hidden Room’s puppet show, which is currently touring Europe.
+Christine’s acting and directing experience includes various roles at the American Shakespeare Center, the Pocket Theater in Stony Brook, and the Airport Playhouse.
+In Germany, she worked at the Shakespeare-Festival Neuss and the Theatre of Krefeld.
+She has been published in the Shakespeare Bulletin with “Bilingual Hamlet: Der Bestrafte Brudermord in the 21st century,” and she translated “Der Bestrafte Brudermord” into English for Hidden Room’s puppet show, which has been touring worldwide.
+Follow her work at www.verse-words.com

 Board of Directors